EastfordCommunicator/website/articles/34/10/cce-update.md

 ---
-title: rom the Congregational Church of Eastford
+title: From the Congregational Church of Eastford
 author: Mike Moran
 ---